edwardvanvliet/IoT_Shared_Feed_KussieLove/README.md

 AdafruitIO_Feed *sharedFeed = io.feed("FEED-NAME", "feedOwner");
 ```

-6. Upload your code by clicking on the button with the arrow icon to the right.
+6. Upload your code by clicking on the button with the arrow icon pointing to the right.
 (Top left of your screen).

 ### Step 7: Upload your code